dylanfarrer/ConCluster/README.md

 # ConCluster - Configurable Cluster

 ConCluster is a C library (under-development) for simplifying the creation of multi-agent systems.
-It will provide Cluster and Node structures that attempt to make little to no assumptions about the system they will be integrated into.
-Additionally, example systems that utilise the Cluster and Node structures will be available within the codebase.
+It provides the Cluster and Node structures, which attempt to make little to no assumptions about the system they are integrated into.
+Additionally, example systems that utilise the Cluster and Node structures will be worked on within the codebase.

 ## Installation